-My daughter is 22, and like any beautiful young woman, she’s not afraid show off her midsection—low-slung jeans, bikinis, hip-hugging shorts.
+Like many women her age, my twenty-something daughter is not afraid to show off her midsection; she’s comfortable in low-slung jeans, bikinis, hip-hugging shorts, whatever.
 Sometimes I look at her and think, “Was my stomach ever that flat?”

 But I know the answer.
 Yes, in fact, it was.
 I have photographic evidence.
 So what causes the midsection migration of fat as we age?
 Aside from the inevitable changes caused by the push and pull of past pregnancies, researchers are beginning to point a finger at hormones—but it’s not the one you might think.
 And this affects all women, including those who have never been pregnant.